krzysztofrentflejsz/krzysztofrentflejsz/README.md

 ## Hi there 👋

 I'm **Krzysztof (Chris) Rentflejsz**, a data scientist with a background in investment banking ([Rothschild & Co](https://www.rothschildandco.com)) and high-growth startups ([Razor Group](https://razor.group) and [Cardino](https://cardino.com)).
-I’m passionate about projects at the intersection of data science and business, combining my skills to drive value.
+I really enjoy projects at the intersection of data science and business, combining my skills to drive value.
 Currently, I’m working on pricing models for the Finnish car market and self-study projects to deepen my expertise.

 ### 📚 Education
 - MSc Data Science and Business Analytics @ Bocconi University ('23)